sinclairzx81/typebox/readme.md

                                              // }
 ```

 TypeBox provides a `Type.Box(...)` function that creates a container for a set of related types.
-A box can only be referenced, and must specify an `$id`.
-The following shows the creation of a `Math3D` box containing common math types and a `Vertex` structure that referencing them with `Type.Ref(...)`.
+The following creates a `Math3D` box containing related types and a `Vertex` structure that references them with `Type.Ref(...)`.

 ```typescript
 const Math3D = Type.Box({                     //  const Math3D = {